akmanu/dockertest-preview/readme.md

 ## How does it work

 For the purposes of this example, I am using the **Node**.
-Node is a very simple, below I will have some other examples that use a two step build process.
+Node is a very simple, below I will have some other examples that use a two-step build process.

 Below is a simple diagram of how this works: